New CalMac ferries for Western Isles to be built in Turkey

 "These ferries will deliver dedicated services to North Uist and Harris in the peak season, rather than the shared vessel operation currently in place."

-In another development, the chief executive of the Ferguson Marine has been explaining why two CalMac ships still being built at the shipyard have ended up costing so much than the original £97m contract price.
+In another development, the chief executive of the Ferguson Marine has been explaining why two CalMac ships still being built at the shipyard have ended up costing so much more than the original £97m contract price.

 David Tydeman advised MSPs in September that the yard would require an extra £72m to complete them, taking the total cost to £277m, not including £45m of government loans to the yard's former owners.